ibm-cloud-docs/sap/sap-design-considerations-sap-netweaver.md

 # SAP NetWeaver design considerations
 {: #netweaver-design-considerations}

-It's important to carefully consider the design your SAP stack configuration, deployment, and database.
+It is important to carefully consider the design your SAP stack configuration, deployment, and database.

 With an SAP NetWeaver system, you have two deployment options:
     * Central system, which is a single-host installation (two-tier)
     * Distributed system, which is a multi-host installation (three-tier or multitier); this is required to achieve high-availability redundancy

 This initial deployment option decision to distribute your workload to different servers or keep the workload on one server for simplicity, has many other decisions which are taken to support the business requirements for the SAP Business Application.